-NCCP Certified Dojo Instructor and a member of the Judo Saskatchewan Coaches Committee.
+Aidan is NCCP Certified Dojo Instructor and works closely with our High Performance athletes as a member of the Judo Sask High Performance Committee.

 April Korchinski started Judo in 1985 at the Regina YMCA Judo club, earning her Sankyu (green belt) before taking a break from the sport.
 In 2011, April returned to the mats at Senshudokan Judo Club, where she trained, coached and earned her Shodan in 2018.
 With the recent closure of Senshudokan, April has now become part of the the Avonhurst Judo Club.
 She is a National Kata judge, and a trained Level 2 Dojo Instructor and she is a member of the Judo Saskatchewan Board of Directors.
 She enjoys coaching, volunteering and continues to compete in newaza and kata competitions.